12 Stunning Trails for Horseback Riding in Michigan

 A private group recently worked with the Michigan Department of Natural Resources to install horse corrals at nine campsites and a new pavilion too.

-Upper Peninsula's most scenic landscape.
-This is “copper country,” and visitors can see remnants of the copper mining boom that flourished for more than 100 years, and well as wildlife galore.
-Highlights include the train trestles including one you'll cross at 100 feet over the Firesteel River.
+This trail wanders 40 miles through some of the Upper Peninsula's most scenic landscapes.
+This is “copper country,” and visitors can see remnants of the copper mining boom that flourished for more than 100 years, as well as wildlife galore.
+Highlights include the train trestles including three you'll cross at 100 feet over the Firesteel River.
 For more on the copper mining history, Houghton's A.E.
 Seaman Mineral Museum is not to be missed.

 Choose from a rustic cabin or one of the 25 sites at the equestrian campground near Gun Lake.
 Trails are maintained for horseback riding by a local association, and they run through bogs and marshes and along lakes and streams.
 Metal detecting is also a popular past-time at the park with areas marked for the hobby.